 Soup for breakfast.
 I have two more instant mixes and one unopened NZ lager.
 Thankfully good take-away after the crossing, but it’s cold and humid this morning, rain coming and going – great for hiking but not so much for staying warm.

 Cold, damp, sandflies – oh my!
 It rained through the night and I was warm nestled in the alicoop, but once up, the chill works into the bones.

-This is a slower group I’m paired up with, but our path is slowed as we approach the city because of two tide-dependent crossings, over rocks and a river.
+This is a slower group I’m paired up with, but our path, too, is slowed as we approach the city due to two tide-dependent crossings, over rocks and a river.
 I’ve put on my rain gear and found a spot in the sun to heat up and dig into my Puhoi cheese.
 My biggest expense on this adventure is fuel in the form of calories.
 Still, my pants are loose and I no longer have a bottom.

 The barkeep Sean has just asked if I met the ghost in room 7, he carries his head in his hands and has a bad case of flatulence.
 Whoever my ghost visitor was, he was friendly – and healing.

 Since departure is not until 4:30, I took a room and it was the best decision.
 Had two long hot baths, hung out on this huge covered veranda in a fluffy bathrobe, tried every local beer and cider and generally rested my body and spirit – not too mention finished my next audio narrative.